dopesaur/fuzzy-cms/README.md

 # Fuzzy CMS

-One file CMS written in PHP (not really, see the disclaimer).
+PHP procedural/functional CMS that can be compressed down to one file or static HTML website.

 ## "So wut the point?"

-The point is... wait for it... play well with FTP and git, and be efficient, pretty much that.
+The purpose of this CMS is to play well with FTP and git and be efficient.

-I know there's deployment systems (based on git), and other cool stuff for cool guys, and bla bla bla, **but** one tiny CMS in a file (in few files, actually, see the disclaimer) with ability to version **everything** is quite cool.
+I know there's deployment systems (based on git), and other cool stuff for cool guys, **but** one tiny CMS in a file (in few files, actually, see the disclaimer) with ability to version **everything** is quite cool.
+Just grab one compressed index.php and create anything you want.

-What do you think of that?

 ## Features